Nona-Creative/react-playground/docs/iso__redux.md

 ### feature module structure

-> goal is a structure that allows as much decoupling between feature modules as possible
+> Goal is a structure that allows as much decoupling between feature modules as possible

 ```text
 +-- modules